sohilashraf/Space-Robot-In-Billboard-Street-Game/README.md

 ## Game Description :
 The story behind the game is that the player is an space robot who suddenly finds himself on the surface of the Earth on Billboard Street in New York .The player has to avoid obstacles and enemies, collect coins and find the key to the main door of outer space and return to his life.
 ## How To Play :
-  * The player moves using the up, down, right and left arrows
+  * The player moves using the RIGHT and LEFT arrows
-  * The player shoot using space
+  * The player jump with space
+  * single and multiple shooting bullets using button S & D
+  * Climbing ladder using UP arrows
-  * To use Gas Bombs press enter (You have only 3 Gas Bombs)
+  * To use laser press L
-  * You can find energy drinks at the bottom left of the game map (One energy drink appears every few seconds)